The Last Elemental

-Mister Wink’s demise enrages Prince Nuada — who unleashes a Forest Elemental to kill Hellboy.
+Mister Wink’s demise enrages Prince Nuada, to the point where the elf royalty, in retaliation, unleashes a Forest Elemental to kill Hellboy.
 The creature first appears in a small, bean-like shape; upon contact with water, it grows into an immense, 100-foot tall tentacular plant-like monster.

 The Elemental was first conceived by Del Toro in one of his notebooks.
 The first drawing established the main traits of the design, which remained consistent throughout the creation process — such as a crown of mask-like petals wrapping around a central ‘energy ganglion’ defining the creature’s head and suggesting facial features.
 Del Toro’s sketch was passed on to Francisco Ruiz-Velasco, who defined the anatomy of the creature further.
 Once the design was finalized, it was translated into three dimensions by Colin Shulver, who sculpted a series of small-scale maquettes of the Elemental.

 The maquettes served as the base for Double Negative’s computer-generated Elemental, a highly detailed digital model.
 The Elemental’s scale, in fact, dictated — according to Del Toro — a CG-only effects approach.
 Double Negative CG lead Christophe Ahmand and animation lead Colin McAvoy built the Elemental in two layers — the main body and the covering of moss-like vegetation on the torso.
 The so-called ‘pimp coat’ was added by the digital effects team to enhance the sense of mass the character would necessarily have to convey.